Grooming at the Cusp: All-Orders Predictions for the Transition Region of Jet Groomers: Conclusions

 Now, with two resolved emissions, 1 and 2, in the hemisphere, we need jet functions for both of them and to sum over their possible flavors.
 The soft drop phase space constraints $\Theta_\text{SD}$ now are very complicated and all possible collinear limits of the two resolved emissions must be explicitly subtracted.
 Additionally, the two resolved emissions could be in different hemispheres, which adds further complications.
 Such a factorization theorem would first contribute at ${\cal O}(\alpha_s^2)$ order and so would be a subleading contribution to resummation at the cusp.
 Nevertheless, to push the resummation of the cusp region to higher precision would require inclusion of contributions of this form.

 A perhaps more relevant extension of our results here would be to jets produced at hadron colliders; specifically, jets defined through an algorithm with a fixed jet radius $R$.
 Much of the structure of our factorization theorem would simply transfer, but, as with any analysis of jets in hadron collisions, the radiation outside of the jet is more challenging to control and contain.
 Potentially event grooming along the lines of that proposed in \Ref{Baron:2020xoi} could help control out-of-jet radiation.
 Additionally, jets at hadron colliders typically have a relatively small jet radius, like $R\sim 0.4$, and to good approximation that could be assumed to be parametrically smaller than 1.
 Understanding the cusp region of jet groomers at hadron colliders may therefore require resummation of the observable, $\zcut$, and the jet radius $R$.
+Further, because jets in hadron collisions can be either quark or gluon flavored, this introduces non-global contributions that affect the relative flavor fractions in the jet sample \cite{Frye:2016aiz}.
 While more scales potentially means a more complicated factorization theorem or resummation structure, such an analysis could be directly compared to data that has already been collected and further improve our theoretical understanding of jets.

 \acknowledgments

 The authors thank Aditya Pathak for detailed comments about the manuscript and A.L.~thanks Simone Marzani for discussions about the transition region of groomers.
 This work was facilitated in part by the Portland Institute for Computational Science and its resources acquired using NSF Grant DMS 1624776.